-Conventional rod rings unload during shutdown, permitting high-pressure gases to escape.
-A Static-Pac assembly activates upon shutdown, mechanically wedging a lip seal tightly against the piston rod.
+While conventional rod rings unload during shutdown, permitting high-pressure gases to escape, a Static-Pac assembly activates upon shutdown, mechanically wedging a lip seal tightly against the piston rod.
 The flexible polymer seal conforms to the rod circumference, locking in high-pressure gas.

 When activating pressure is released during compressor start-up, the Static-Pac seal lifts off the rod surface to allow free movement of the rod.

 Static-Pac seals have demonstrated the ability to eliminate up to 96% of fugitive emissions.

 While results for any given compressor will vary based on operating conditions and other variables, the payback for a Static-Pac seal is typically less than three years, and it will pay for itself many times over.

 Volatile and explosive emissions can accumulate and create health and safety hazards.

 Static-Pac seals remove the pressure from ventilation systems, providing an extra layer of safety for the plant and personnel.

 A study by the U.S. Environmental Protection Agency/Gas Research Institute concluded that 21% of all gas emissions within the natural gas industry come from reciprocating compressors.

 Static-Pac seals can play a major role in reducing the release of greenhouse and other gases into the environment.